arcanis/typanion/README.md

 ### Cascading predicates

+Cascading predicate don't contribute to refining the value type, but are handful to assert that the value itself follows a particular pattern.
+You would compose them using `applyCascade` (cf the [Examples](#Examples) section).

 - `hasExactLength` will ensure that the values all have a `length` property exactly equal to the specified value.

 - `hasMaxLength` will ensure that the values all have a `length` property at most equal to the specified value.

 - `hasMinLength` will ensure that the values all have a `length` property at least equal to the specified value.

+- `hasUniqueItems` will ensure that the values only have unique items (`map` will transform before comparing).

 - `isAtLeast` will ensure that the values compare positively with the specified value.

 - `isAtMost` will ensure that the values compare positively with the specified value.

+- `isBase64` will ensure that the values are valid base 64 data.

+- `isHexColor` will ensure that the values are hexadecimal colors (`alpha` will allow an additional channel).

 - `isInExclusiveRange` will ensure that the values compare positively with the specified value.

 - `isInInclusiveRange` will ensure that the values compare positively with the specified value.

-- `isInteger` will ensure that the values are round integers.
+- `isInteger` will ensure that the values are round safe integers (`unsafe` will allow [unsafe ones](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/isSafeInteger)).

+- `isJSON` will ensure that the values are valid JSON, and optionally match them against a nested schema.

 - `isLowerCase` will ensure that the values only contain lowercase characters.